fingon/sssmemvault/README.md

 secret fragments may be encrypted so that only specific third party can actually combine them to usable secret.

+Master private key is not owned by any of the nodes, but it is used to provision secrets.

 The state of the system consists of entries, signed by master public key. with:

 - timestamp